This is a guest post by Vanessa Gordot, who’s short story “Nikki this Hollywood Life” is available on Amazon here. Her bio appears at the end.

 I had just advised a writing friend to cut out a bunch of stuff and start the scene as deeply into it as possible.
 That thought came back to me: why not start the scene way deep into it?
 Hell, I said to myself, I’ll just start this scene as deeply into it as humanly possible!
 So I started it with the only clear image I had in my mind: the hotel room door closing behind her as she leaves the room and the scene is over.
 I think it’s quite amusing in a bizarre, writerly way, to start a scene “deep in” with the last thing that happens when the scene ends.
 You can’t start any further in than that.

 And yet it works.
-As soon as I closed the door behind her, since I was in internal monologue, I had to write her reaction to the scene she’d just been involved in (though, of course, I didn’t know at that point in any detail what had happened in the scene because I hadn’t worked it out or written it yet).
+As soon as I closed the door behind her, since I was in internal monologue, I had to write her reaction to the situation she’d just been involved in (though, of course, I didn’t know at that point in any detail what had happened because I hadn’t worked it out).
 But I knew she wasn’t going to feel good during the scene itself, so I went for the opposite: I made her feel a sense of half-assed achievement after the hotel room door closes.

 And it makes logical sense.
 What do you say when you leave the dentist’s office after having a tooth pulled?
 You say hell, that wasn’t so bad.
 You say that because the anticipation of having a tooth pulled is often worse than actually going through it with a hefty dose of Novocain, and you say it because the Novocain hasn’t worn off yet.